OUR MISSION

 The Ednovate Difference

 At Ednovate, we believe every student deserves a real pathway to a brighter future, regardless of zip code or income.
-Our tuition-free, college-prep high schools break down systemic barriers and open doors to college, careers, and thriving lives.
+Our tuition-free, college-prep public high schools break down systemic barriers and open doors to college, careers, and thriving lives.

 Why it Matters